soul-lang/SOUL/docs/SOUL_Language.md

 ### Reading and writing to endpoints

 To read the current value of an input, simply use the input's name as an expression.
+The reference is side-effect free, thus an input name can be used multiple times within a timeslice and yields the same value at each use.
+Similarly, if an input name is not used within a timeslice, the value for the current timeslice is discarded.

 To write a value to an output, use the `<<` operator: